nik312123/Undyne/README.md

 # Undyne

-This project is about trying to make a Java kind of replica of the Undyne fight from Undertale.
+This project is a Java replication of the Undyne fight from Undertale but with more features.
 We are, in particular, replicating the spear blocking part of the battle.
-We intend to make an easy mode, hard mode, and survival mode.
+There are easy, medium, hard, and survival modes available as well as an attack creator for importing and exporting attack patterns.